apache/nuttx/configs/ntosd-dm320/README.txt

 README
 ^^^^^^

+defconfig
+^^^^^^^^^
+The default configuration file, defconfig, performs a simple OS test using examples/ostest.
+This can be configuration as follows:

+	cd tools
+	./configure.sh ntosd-dm320
+	cd -
+	. ./setenv.sh

+netconfig
+^^^^^^^^^
-The configuration netconfig may be used instead of the default configuration (defconfig).
-This configuration enables networking using the OSDs DM9000A ethernet interface.
+The alternative configuration file, netconfig, may be used instead of the default configuration (defconfig).
+This configuration enables networking using the OSDs DM9000A Ethernet interface.
+It uses examples/nettest to excercise the network.

-Disclaimer:  The NuttX network subsystem is a "work in progress" at this time and minimal network functionality should be expected.
+uipconfig
+^^^^^^^^^
+This configuration file demonstrates the tiny webserver at examples/uip.

+These alternative configurations can be selected by

+	(Seleted the default configuration as show above) cp config/ntosd-dm320/uiponfig .config